Description

 Steps

-1. Initialize a variable zero_count to keep track of the total count of zeros encountered so far in the traversal.
+zero_countto keep track of the total count of zeros encountered so far in the traversal. - First iteration:

 Codes